cvxgrp/GGS/README.md

 RunGGS(data, K, lamb, features = [], verbose = False)
 ```

-Finds K breakpoints in the data for a given regularization parameter lambda
+Finds K breakpoints in the data for a given regularization parameter lambda.

 ----